SherazAhmadd/XtractPAV/README.md

 # Run XtractPAV with Test Data
 #### Test Data
-The test data is available in the `sample_genome` directory.
+The test data is available in the `sample_genomes` directory.
 You can use the provided test data to run **XtractPAV** and verify its functionality.
 #### Run XtractPAV
 To run **XtractPAV** with the test data, use the following command: